 Trading crypto can be a minefield.
 Each coin has its own community and ambitions, and each decentralised finance protocol is its own complicated puzzle box.
 We can’t tell you the best crypto to invest in or guide you when to buy a particular cryptocurrency, but we can at least tell you how some people analyze crypto, the types of trades you can make, how to read a crypto chart and how to go about implementing a trading strategy.
 But the most important things to do before investing?
-Heavily research all of your investments, never invest more than you can afford to lose and prepare yourself, emotionally as well as financially, for the volatile swings of the crypto market.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Heavily research all of your investments, never invest more than you can afford to lose and prepare yourself, emotionally as well as financially, for the volatile swings of the crypto market.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Crypto trading: the basics

 Crypto trading involves buying, staking and selling cryptocurrencies and investment products.
 You buy something with the hope that something good will happen — that the price of your invested assets will increase, that you will earn interest or yields or more crypto from the product in which you have invested your money, or that a price of the coin you have shorted will fall.
 Once that event has happened, you plan to sell it.
 You might hold your Bitcoin forever and only sell it for other assets, like a new house, car, or college tuition.
 Or you might sell it for regular money, like the Canadian or US dollar, as soon as it reaches some magic number.